-Early in the game, and Mcinerney is through on goal.
-Next time he hits the ball it's going to be a shot on goal - then he got pulled back outside the box.
+It's early in the game, Mcinerney is through on goal, his next touch is going to be a shot on goal - then he got pulled back outside the box.
 Free kick and red card right?
 Well not if you are referee Edvin Jurisevic.
 The whole rule of "Denying an obvious goalscoring opportunity" is always a difficult rule to interpret when there is a breakaway like there was in this occasion.
 The referee was behind the play, and may have thought one of the 2 defenders would have managed to get a tackle on Jack.
 You would also think that the Assistant Referee would have helped.
 My guess is that in the 26th minute, the referee thought if he was going to make the wrong decision it would have been better to make it without reducing Montreal to 10 men.
 If he does send off Camara, then Montreal need to make drastic changes to their team having a defender sent off.
 That is a major game-changing moment that went against the Union.

 2. Andrew Wenger given a straight red card for a studs up tackle on Vincent Noguiera.

 We'll start off by talking about this logically.
 This was a good moment for the Union.
 Wenger's tackle was poor - a strikers tackle if you wish to call it that.
 Studs up, close to knee high, it was what you call a leg-breaker.
 Luckily for Nogueira, the tackle got 99% ball, but that doesn't make it anything less than a red card.
 The Union are 1 goal up, 1 man up, and this was a game-changing moment that should have meant 3 points....